team-hdnet/hdnet/doc/hdnet.rst

 hdnet package
 =============

-hdnet stands for Hopfield denoising network.
-It is a Python package for denoising and finding structure in parallel spike trains.
+`hdnet` stands for Hopfield denoising network.
+It is a Python package providing functionality for data analysis of parallel neural spike trains and methods for denoising and finding structure in such data sets.

 .. automodule:: hdnet.data
     :members: